wintwoo/llama-recipes/tutorial.md

         project: $(vars.project_id)
 ```

-2. Create a new yaml file called `llama2_hpc.yaml` and copy the updated contents into the file. *Reminder: Don't forget to include your project id, region, zone, bucket name*
+2. Save the updated contents into the `llama2_hpc.yaml` file. *Reminder: Don't forget to include your project id, region, zone, bucket name*

 3. Use the `ghpc` tool to generate the deployment files
     ```bash